-- (a) The commissioner shall develop recommendations for school districts for: - (1) Administering reading instruments to diagnose student reading development and comprehension; - (2) Training educators in administering the reading instruments; and - (3) Applying the results of the reading instruments to the instructional program. - (b) The commissioner shall adopt a list of reading instruments that a school district may use to diagnose student reading development and comprehension.
+(a) The commissioner shall develop recommendations for school districts for:

+- (1) Administering reading instruments to diagnose student reading development and comprehension; - (2) Training educators in administering the reading instruments; and - (3) Applying the results of the reading instruments to the instructional program.

+(b) The commissioner shall adopt a list of reading instruments that a school district may use to diagnose student reading development and comprehension.
 A district-level committee established under Subchapter F, Chapter 11, may adopt a list of reading instruments for use in the district in addition to the reading instruments on the commissioner's list.
 Each reading instrument adopted by the commissioner or a district-level committee must be based on scientific research concerning reading skills development and reading comprehension.
-A list of reading instruments adopted under this subsection must provide for diagnosing the reading development and comprehension of students participating in a program under Subchapter B, Chapter 29. - (c) Each school district shall administer, at the kindergarten and first and second grade levels, a reading instrument on the list adopted by the commissioner or by the district-level committee.
-The district shall administer the reading instrument in accordance with the commissioner's recommendations under Subsection (a)(1). - (c-1) Each school district shall administer at the beginning of the seventh grade a reading instrument adopted by the commissioner to each student whose performance on the assessment instrument in reading administered under Section 39.023(a) to the student in grade six did not demonstrate reading proficiency, as determined by the commissioner.
+A list of reading instruments adopted under this subsection must provide for diagnosing the reading development and comprehension of students participating in a program under Subchapter B, Chapter 29.

+(c) Each school district shall administer, at the kindergarten and first and second grade levels, a reading instrument on the list adopted by the commissioner or by the district-level committee.
 The district shall administer the reading instrument in accordance with the commissioner's recommendations under Subsection (a)(1).